anuejn/XC9500/bitstream/README.md

 # Conclusion / Progress

-The above fuse definitions leave 0 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.
+The above fuse definitions leave 1728 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.
+Incidentially `1728` factors into `18 * 4 * 24` so we could be missing `24` bits per macrocell.

-However, using two bits for a two input mux seems to be a doubious but since the numbers lign up quite well, we are probably having the fuses in the right blocks.
+Furthermore it is possible to store a 4 letter ascii usercode in the bitstream / device.
+Assuming `8` bits per letter this needs `32` fuses.